28 members

 “Born not from order, but from the fallout of it.”

 What united the first of us wasn’t ambition.
-It was damage.

 The kind that teaches you to stop waiting for rescue and start building something no one else can take from you.